-Your Top Wedding Photography + Videography Questions Answered
+Top 10 Wedding Photography and Videography Questions Answered

-Guess what: A funny thing happened on the way to the wedding—and that's exactly why you're hiring a photographer and videographer.
-Your photos and video are the record of the laughs, tears, hugs, and toasts that are bound to take place throughout your wedding day.
-Here's everything you need to know to book the right shooters.
+Your wedding photos and video are the record of the laughs, tears, hugs and toasts that will happen throughout your celebration.
+Here's everything you need to know to book the right pros for the job.

 Do we need to hire a photographer and a videographer?

-Photographers should always be on a must-hire list (and rightfully so), but videographers are sometimes considered less of a priority.
-While your photographer will immortalize much of your wedding day, think of the sounds that can't be captured in a photo, like your vows, the reception music, and the toasts.
-If your budget allows for both vendors, it's worth the investment.
+You probably know to keep photographers on your must-hire list (and rightfully so), but videographers should absolutely be a priority too.
+While your photographer will immortalize much of your wedding day, think of the sounds that can't be captured in a photo, like your vows, the reception music and the toasts.
+If your budget allows for both vendors, it really is worth the investment.

 How can we find good shooters?

-Heed the age-old advice "stick to what you know," and start your search by asking friends and family for recommendations—a thumbs-up from someone you trust is the most reliable way to find your photographer or videographer.
-In lieu of a personal reference, check the Knottie boards for reviews from your area.
-After you've compiled a list of vendors with potential, browse their online portfolios.
-The sample photos or clips will obviously be the best of their best—it might be tough to judge the breadth of their skill from these highlights, but you can at least get a good sense of their style.
+Start your search by asking recently married friends and family for recommendations—a thumbs-up from someone you trust is the most reliable way to find your photographer or videographer.
+Then head to The Knot Marketplace to search local pros and scroll through real married couples' reviews.
+Once you've compiled a list of vendors with potential, take a look at their online portfolios.
+The sample shots or clips will obviously be the best of their best—it might be tough to judge the breadth of their skill from these highlights, but you can at least get a good sense of their style.
 Also check the photographer's blog—these are a great way to gauge a photographer's talent and the way they approach their art.

 Do our photographer and videographer have to get along?